ProjectPythia/pythia-foundations/appendix/glossary.md

 Forking Workflow
 : A collaborative development workflow where new development takes place on forked repositories rather than the main project repository.

+free and open-source software
+: Software that is free of charge and where the underlying code is publicly available.

 Git
 : A popular, distributed {term}`version control system`.